|Death is still

 You may choose to make an anatomical

-to a medical or research institution in New York City.
-Most major
+donation to a medical or research institution in New York City.
+Most

-medical colleges do accept body donation.
-You will also find that
+major medical colleges do accept body donation.
+You will also find

 and offer ‘no cost’ cremations.
-MedCure offer a whole body donation
+Just be aware that even if a legacy

 What help is there for those